lwjglgamedev/lwjglbook-bookcontents-leg/chapter25/chapter25.md

 * Bounding Spheres.

 In this case, we will use spheres, since is the most simple approach.
 We will enclose every `GameItems`into a sphere and will check if the sphere is inside the view frustum or not.
 In order to do that, we just need the center and the radius of the sphere.
 The checks are almost equal to the point case, except that we need to take the radius into consideration.
-A sphere will be outside the frustim if it the following condition is met: dist=Ax0+By0+Cz0+D &lt;= -radius .
+A sphere will be outside the frustim if it the following condition is met: $$dist=Ax0+By0+Cz0 <= -radius$$.

 \*\*\*\* FIGURE \*\*